-The similarities between god’s rule and an earthly king merely point out in bolder tones the differences. the former included greater freedoms, a stronger, more inclusive administration, resulting in greater benefit to the ministry and helping the needy in their disparate communities.
+The similarities between God’s rule and an earthly king merely point out in bolder tones the differences.
+The former included greater freedom, a stronger, more inclusive administration, resulting in a greater benefit to the ministry and helping the needy in their disparate communities.

 God Their King

 Samuel’s last point shows that the only difference between Saul’s recent victory over the Ammonites and previous invasions was that they now claimed a human king (1 Sam.
 12:12).
 Israel had been unique, with no king to rule over them.
 The absence of a human king was to draw attention to the special relationship they had with their god, described in this way by Ellen G. White (1976):

 [He] desired his people to look to him alone as their Law-giver and their Source of strength.
 Feeling their dependence upon God, they would be constantly drawn nearer to him. . . .
 But when a man was placed upon the throne, it would tend to turn the minds of the people from God. (p.
 606)

 Forgetting God was the reason they had fallen into captivity before.
 While they hoped appointing a king would ensure against future invasions, they were only making it easier to forget God.

 It is differences from the norm, not similarities, that arouse curiosity and catch attention.
 The Hebrews were turning their backs on a wonderful opportunity to draw the world’s attention to God.
 Certainly, they could bear witness to God’s greatness with a king, as the Queen of Sheba’s visit to Solomon demonstrated, but how striking it would have been had they achieved the same international standing without a strong human leader to whom it might be attributed.